-1.4.2 Scheduled Plan Reviews
+1.5 Scheduled Plan Reviews

-In accordance with 40 CFR 112.5(b), NIH reviews this SPCC Plan at least once every five years.
+In accordance with 40 CFR 112.5(b), NIH must revise this SPCC Plan at least once every five years; however, NIH reviews this plan annually.
 Revisions to the Plan, if needed, are made within six months of the five-year review.
 A registered PE certifies any technical amendment to the Plan, as described above, in accordance with 40 CFR 112.3(d).
-This Plan is dated September 6, 2017.
-The next plan review is therefore scheduled to take place on or prior to September 13, 2022.
+This Plan is dated September 28, 2023.
+The next plan review is therefore scheduled to take place on or prior to September 28, 2024.

-1.4.3 Record of Plan Reviews
+1.5.1 Record of Plan Reviews

-Scheduled five-year reviews and Plan amendments are recorded in the Plan Review Log (Table 1-1).
+Scheduled five-year reviews and Plan amendments are recorded in the Plan Review Log (Table 1-2).
 This log will be completed even if no amendment is made to the Plan as a result of the review.
-Unless a technical or administrative change prompts an earlier review of the Plan, the next scheduled review of this Plan will occur by September 13, 2022.